journey-js/journey/dist-setup.md

 Hopefully things aren't too daunting at this stage?
 That covers our *dev.js* script.

-*Note:* you can also use Grunt/Gulp/somethingElse to setup a dev and dist environment.
+**Note:** you can also use Grunt/Gulp/somethingElse to develop and create a distribution with.

 The last piece of the puzzle is the Rollup configuration.
 Let's cover that next.